oobecomau/desktop.gov.au/docs/blueprint/platform.md

 --- | --- | ---
 Log Analytics Workspace | Deployed | The Log Analytics workspace will primarily be used to store log data for Microsoft Endpoint Manager managed workloads and Azure AD sign in logs.
 Pricing mode | Per GB | Log Analytics pricing is based on data consumed.
 Incurs Subscription Cost? | Yes | Log Analytics pricing is based on data consumed.
-Data Volume could be reduced to 90 days if the Agency has an existing SIEM for further custom log analysis.
+Data Volume could be reduced to 90 days if the organisation has an existing SIEM for further custom log analysis.

 Log Analytics configuration for all agencies and implementation types.

 Configuration | Value | Description
 --- | --- | ---
-Workspace Name | agency-log-workspace | Log workspace name to be confirmed by the Agency.
+Workspace Name | organisation-log-workspace | Log workspace name to be confirmed by the organisation.
-Azure Subscription | Agency subscription | Configured by Office 365.
+Azure Subscription | Organisation subscription | Configured by Office 365.
-Region | Australia Central | Closest location of Log Analytics to the Agency.
+Region | Australia Central | Closest location of Log Analytics to the organisation.
 Log retention | Retention Period: 1 year<br>Data Volume Cap: Off | One year aligns with other data retention periods in this solution and meets the system requirements.
 Enabled Diagnostic Settings | Microsoft Endpoint Manager, Azure AD | Ensures logs are ingested by log analytics.
-Log Analytics Contributor Group | rol-agency-log-admin | Log Analytics Contributor group name to be confirmed by the Agency.
+Log Analytics Contributor Group | rol-organisation-log-admin | Log Analytics Contributor group name to be confirmed by the organisation.

 ### Security Information and Event Management

 SIEM is a combination of tools and services that provide insights into a network.
 The tools and services are classed as either Security Information Management (SIM) or Security Event Management (SEM).
 SIEM tools gather log files from devices for analysis and reporting.
 Through this process security threats and events can be identified.
 SIEM tools provide real-time analysis of log and event data to alert administrators to potential issues like security threats.
-When combined into a SIEM the Agency is provided with:
+When combined into a SIEM the organisation is provided with:

-- Real-time visibility for the Agency's systems.
+- Real-time visibility for the organisation's systems.
 - Centralised event log management meaning data is consolidated from multiple sources across the network.
 - Correlation of events gathered from different logs and security sources.
 - Automated security event notification for administrators.